Many Clubs in Surrey operate Mini rugby sections for participants aged U5s to U11s.

 The club must run the festival in line with the rules set by Surrey Rugby for mini rugby festivals which are:

-All matches involving U7s, U8s, U9s & U10s must be run a mixed ability.
+All matches for all years must be run as mixed ability.

-The festival format must follow guidelines and there should be no knockout stages/final and no overall winner or a winner cup.
+The festival format must follow RFU age grade guidelines for mini festivals (i.e. there should be no knockout stages/final and no overall winner or a winner’s cup).

-From the beginning of the 2018-19 season, all festivals that are run by Surrey Clubs must follow these new requirements.
-If a club has already received consent to host a festival, they will have to amend their practices to account for these 3 changes:
+From the beginning of the 2019-20 season, all festivals that are run by Surrey Clubs must follow these new requirements.

-All games for U7s to U10s must be played as mixed ability only.
+All games at festivals must be played as mixed ability only.

 Surrey Rugby support the running of “Development leagues” and there will now be 4 across Surrey from the start of next season.
 These “leagues” offer those new to rugby at U9-u11s or who are at a very weak ability level, to play against other clubs outside a festival environment and gain more experience & confidence before they play at a festival – if you would like to set one up with local clubs, please contact me.

-Last season, Surrey Rugby received a number of complaints where clubs who had cancelled a festival due to bad weather, pitch conditions etc. had refused to give a refund of the entrance fee to the visiting clubs who have paid to attend.
+Surrey Rugby continue to receive a number of complaints where clubs who had cancelled a festival due to bad weather, pitch conditions etc. had refused to give a refund of the entrance fee to the visiting clubs who have paid to attend.
 Surrey Rugby feels that this is not in the spirit of rugby.
 I know that at my own club, Sutton & Epsom RFC, provide a 100% refund to all clubs when a festival is cancelled.

 Therefore as part of requesting consent to host a festival, host clubs will have to agree to provide a refund of at least a 50% refund to visiting clubs who have paid the entrance fee should the festival be cancelled.
 This is in line with the Surrey’s own mini rugby festival policy and allows clubs to offset any cost they would have incurred in setting up the festival.
 It is also acceptable for the host club to offer a “credit note” to the visiting clubs to attend another festival that year or in the following year.